anirbanmu/weather-alert/README.md

 - Install required gems - `bundle install`
 - Run the commandline utility via `./run.rb <LOCATION SEARCH TERM>` or `ruby run.rb <LOCATION SEARCH TERM>`

+### How to run tests
+- This assumes the the above instructions on how to run are complete.
+- Run `bundle exec rspec` from the repo directory.

 ### Gems used
 - RSpec
 - VCR (for recording & playing back network requests to the Yahoo API).
 This enables running the test even when the network is down.